 A simple test can help you determine whether humidity is causing your asthma attacks.
 When the weather gets hot and humid, asthma attacks will occur.

 Here are some tips for controlling indoor humidity :

 - During the day, when the temperature and the humidity are high, turn on the air conditioner and close the Windows.
-On the contrary, you can open the windows and let in the fresh air when the temperature and humidity drop at night.
+On the contrary, you can open the windows and let in the fresh air when night temperature and humidity drop.